When I give at Doxa, where does the money go?

 What kind of accountability is in place at Doxa Church regarding financial integrity?

-As a brand new church, we've committed to a very transparent approach to our church finances.
+We've committed to a very transparent approach to our church finances.
 Here are a few of the ways we actively work towards financial responsibility and handling our resources with integrity:

 1. We provide a detailed financial report in our gatherings on the third Sunday of each month and welcome questions regarding how the budget is structured and how decisions are made around spending.
 In addition, covenant members have access to books and records upon request.